yasinMlpy/Squid-Game-Python/README.md

 Non-numeric input (e.g. letters or symbols) is caught and won't crash the program — you'll be asked to try again.
-Numbers outside the 1–10 range are rejected with a message asking you to choose again.
+Numbers outside the 1-10 range are rejected with a message asking you to choose again.

 Notes

 The random number is generated after your guess is entered (and only if it's not 0), so an invalid guess doesn't "use up" a random number.
-The game loops indefinitely until you choose to exit by entering 0
+The game loops indefinitely until you choose to exit by entering 0.

+Author

 Created by Yasin